hshadman/2d_conformational_landscape_map/code_input_output.md

 ### Output after initialization:<br>

-Returns the percentage of protein/polymer points that are close to at least one GW point.
+Returns the percentage of protein/polymer points that are close to at least one GW point on the scatter plot.

 ## Methods: